sebastian-bechtold/karlheinz/README.md

 - A ".gpkg" file is expected to contain a GeoPackage SQLite geodatabase.
 Its content will be set up as a data source and layer in GeoServer.
 Note that for GeoPackage files that contain multiple feature types, GeoServer will set up only one of them as a GeoServer layer automatically.
 This is a bug/limitation in GeoServer.
 As a workaround, you can provide an XML feature type description file for each other layer in the file.

+- A ".xml" file is expected to be a GeoServer data store XML description.
+For example, these can be PostGIS database connections or references to .shp or .gpkg files which were not uploaded by Karlheinz and/or are located in other folders than the GeoServer data directory.
+Take a look at the GeoServer REST API documentation to learn about the expected structure of a GeoServer data store XML definition.

 ## Feature types

 Feature types (or layers) are references to individual data sets (layers/tables/etc.) in a data store that supports multiple layers, like GeoPackage or PostGIS.

-An ".xml" file in a workspace folder is expected to be an XML document that contains a GeoServer feature type XML description.
+When a Shapefile or GeoPackage data store file is uploaded (see section "Data Stores"), GeoServer automatically creates a feature type entry for *one* of the layers contained in the uploaded data store file.
+Shapefiles can contain only one layer anyway, but GeoPackage files can contain multiple layers for which you need to set up a GeoServer feature type separately.
+The same applies to other multi-layer data stores like PostGIS connections.

+In order to publish a layer from a GeoServer data store through Karlheinz, you first need to create a subfolder within the workspace folder where the data store is located.
+The subfolder needs to be given the same name as the data store.
+For example, if you have a multi-layer GeoPackage file named "test.gpkg" in your workspace folder and want to publish layers from that GeoPackage, the subfolder must be named "test".
+Then, for each layer you want to publish, put a .XML file containing the respective GeoServer XML feature type definition into the subfolder.
+Take a look at the GeoServer REST API documentation to learn about the expected structure of a GeoServer feature type XML definition.

 ## Styles